Active Substance: belimumab

-The doctor may have to interrupt or stop treatment if the patient develops reactions linked to the infusion (such as rash, itchiness and difficulty breathing) or hypersensitivity (allergic) reactions, which may be severe and life-threatening and can develop several hours after Benlysta is given.
+The doctor may interrupt or stop treatment if the patient develops reactions linked to the infusion (such as rash, itchiness and difficulty breathing) or hypersensitivity (allergic) reactions which may be severe and life-threatening and can develop several hours after Benlysta is given.
 Patients should therefore be observed for several hours after at least the first two infusions and Benlysta should always be given to patients in a place where these reactions can be managed immediately if they occur.

 How does Benlysta work?

 SLE is a disease in which the immune system (the body’s natural defences) attacks cells and tissues of the patient, causing inflammation and organ damage.
 SLE can affect almost any organ in the body, and is thought to involve a type of white blood cell called B lymphocytes.
 Usually, B lymphocytes produce antibodies which help to fight infections.
 In SLE, some of these antibodies attack the body’s own cells and organs instead (autoantibodies).

 The active substance in Benlysta, belimumab, is a monoclonal antibody.
 A monoclonal antibody is an antibody that has been designed to recognise and attach to a specific structure (called an antigen).
 Belimumab has been designed to attach to and block a protein called BLyS which helps B lymphocytes to live longer.
 By blocking the action of BLyS, belimumab reduces the life span of B lymphocytes, thereby reducing the inflammation and organ damage that occur in SLE.

 How has Benlysta been studied?